-Our software licenses typically provide for a perpetual right to use our software and are sold on a per terabyte capacity basis, per-copy basis, as site licenses or as a solution set.
-In recent years the vast majority of our software revenue has been sold on a capacity basis and we expect this to remain true in the near future.
+Our software licenses typically provide for a perpetual right to use our software and are sold on a per terabyte capacity basis, per-copy, as site licenses or as a solution set.
+In recent years, the vast majority of our software revenue has been sold on a capacity basis and we expect this to remain true in the near future.
 Software licenses sold on a capacity basis provide the customer with unlimited licenses of specified software products based on a defined level of terabytes of data under management.
-As a result, when we sell our platform through a capacity license, certain of the various Simpana functionalities and modules discussed below are bundled into one capacity based price.
+As a result, when we sell our platform through a capacity license, certain of the various functionalities discussed below are bundled into one capacity based price.
 Site licenses give the customer the additional right to deploy the software on a limited basis during a specified term.
-Our solution sets are generally sold on a per unit basis such as per virtual machine for our virtual machine backup, recovery and cloud management solution set; per mailbox for our email archive solution set, and per user for our endpoint data protection solution set.